Lorrancia/eKhaya/README.md

-# eKhaya - AI-Powered Real Estate Deal Finder
+# eKhaya - Real Estate Deal Finder

 > *Stop searching for deals.
 Start receiving them.*

-eKhaya is an AI-powered real estate deal finder for property investors.
+eKhaya is a real estate deal finder for property investors.
 It aggregates listing data across three deal types - undervalued properties, high cash-flow rentals, and fix-and-flip opportunities - and scores each property using a proprietary AI model.

 ## Live demo